josephworks/josephworks.github.io/PROJECTS.md

 I used protocolsupport to support 1.4.7 - 1.11.2 and viaversion to support 1.11.2 - 1.12.2
 The reason I made this is cause at the time I had about 20 running minecraft servers, then the latest minecraft came out...
 When I switched out the main server jarfile most of the plugins stopped working, data got corrupted, and players couldnt join.
-I also got news from devs saying it will take them months to update to the latest version of minecraft so i did something smart.
+I also got news from devs saying it will take them months to update to the latest version of minecraft so I did something smart.
 I DOWNGRADED!
 Even though the latest version of minecraft was stable I still dont consider it stable.
 1.11.2 has been out for a while and plugins have adapted to it, so I desided to create Minecraft Multiversion.
 This fixed all of my problems and added support for 1.12.2 and many versions later.

+---

+# PaperCraft / PaperTestServer / SpigotServer

+Open-Source, LightWeight, Premade Paper and spigot servers!

+---

+# Regestry Edits

+Simple Windows 7 - 10 Regestry edits!

+---

+# Scripts

+Useful scripts for installing linux and more!

 ---